In 2002, the traditional role of the Worshipful Mayor changed when the people of Middlesbrough were given the opportunity to elect a Mayor.

-Because protocol will not allow two Mayors in one town, the traditional civic ceremonial Mayor with chains and robes is now called 'The Chair of Middlesbrough Council'.
+Because protocol won't allow two Mayors in one town, the traditional civic ceremonial Mayor with chains and robes was renamed the 'Chair of Middlesbrough Council'.

 The Chair's role is to:

 - act as the figurehead of the council

 - work for the general wellbeing of the community, and in particular in relation to charitable fundraising activities

 - develop links between the council and community groups, schools, the voluntary and charitable sector, etc.